 Here are a few of our favorite ways to stream The Masked Singer:

 “The Masked Singer” airs on FOX.
 Wayne Brady also won the show’s second season by dressing as a fox, but that was a coincidence.
 Anyway, FOX is a broadcast television network that you can get over the air with an antenna.
 We’ll get more into what that means later.
 For now, let’s talk about ways to watch the show via skinny bundles.

 What’s a skinny bundle?
 It’s also known as a live TV streaming service.
 In fact, you may prefer to call it that!
 But whatever you call it, it’s a way to watch TV by using the internet connection in your home.
 Cable TV connects you to channels through a cable box or something similar, but with skinny bundles, you’re using your home internet.
 You’re also typically getting fewer channels than what you’d find in inflated cable bundles.
 You’re paying a more reasonable price as well, and you don’t have to worry about cable contracts that somehow require you to surrender your dog to the cable company if you want to end things early.

-AT&T TV is a fantastic option for cord-cutters who miss the big shows and popular channels that they used to get with cable.
-While not as cheap as some competitors, AT&T TV offers a massice channel selection while managing to stay flexible.
+DIRECTV Stream is a fantastic option for cord-cutters who miss the big shows and popular channels they got with cable.
+It's not as cheap as some competitors, but DIRECTV Stream offers a massive channel selection and still manages to stay flexible.
 Unlike cable, it won't lock you into a long-term contract.

 Your email address will not be published.

 Save my name, email, and website in this browser for the next time I comment.